openaq/aqi-hub/docs/indices/vietnam.md

 * ${tex`I_{i+1}`} - AQI value at level i+1 (as listed in the breakpoint concentration table)
 * ${tex`C_{x}`} - Average hourly observed value of the respective pollutant, x

+The maximum hourly AQI value is reported as the aggregate hourly AQI value, with the values being rounded to integers.

 For O<sub>3</sub>, only the one 1-hour averaging period breakpoints are used during calculations.
 The maximum value of all the parameters is selected as the aggregate hourly AQI value, reported as an integer.

 ### Daily AQI Calculation
 The daily AQI value for PM<sub>10</sub> and PM<sub>2.5</sub> uses a 24-hour averaging period, while for SO<sub>2</sub>, NO<sub>2</sub>, and CO the maximum 1-hour average value of the day is used.
 Although not specifically stated, it is assumed that this 24-hour averaging period is daily, recorded from hour 1 to 24, as opposed to an ongoing rolling period.
-For the daily AQI value for O<sub>3</sub>, both the maximum one hour average value of the day and maximum 8-hour average value of the day are used.
-The 8-hour average value is calculated by taking the average of the one hour average values over 8 consecutive hours.
+For the daily AQI value for O<sub>3</sub>, both the maximum 1-hour average value of the day and maximum 8-hour average value of the day are used.
+The 8-hour average value is calculated by taking the average of the 1-hour average values over 8 consecutive hours.

 The daily AQI for each parameter is calculated by the formula: